replicatedhq/kubeflare/docs/docs/api/pagerules.md

 | statusCode | int | 301 or 302, the status code to send |
 | redirectUrl | string | The redirect/forwarded url |

-### AlwaysUseHTTPS

-The AlwaysUseHTTPS object is an empty object that enables the always use https pagerule.

 ## Examples